-This post about gluten’s effect on canker sores, cold sores and geographic tongue contains affiliate links.
+Suffering from mouth sores related to unmanaged (or undiagnosed) celiac disease or gluten intolerance?
+This article discusses gluten’s effect on canker sores and cold sores.
 No information should be used as a substitute for medical advice from your doctor.
+This post contains affiliate links.
 Please see my disclosures and disclaimers.

 The topic of celiac disease and mouth sores keeps coming up in my Gluten Free Diet Support Group (on Facebook), so I thought I would explore this topic a bit in today’s post.

 Beware, though, because I’m about to get personal!

 Before I was diagnosed with celiac disease, I suffered from a few embarrassing mouth issues.
 I had canker sores, occasional cold sores, and chronic geographic tongue.

 These conditions were sometimes painful, always majorly embarrassing, and, on top of it all, I had no idea what caused them to happen in the first place (I was just a kid dealing with this stuff!).

 I have now come to see the mouth as the doorway to the gut.
 My gut wasn’t right, and my mouth was showing signs of a serious disorder.

 In this article, I discuss how mouth sores may have been oral manifestations of my unmanaged celiac disease all along.

 What are Canker Sores, Cold Sores and Geographic Tongue?

 First, let’s define each of these celiac-related mouth disorders.